danieldavidson/SecureCodingDojo-Wiki/Deploying-the-training-portal-on-AWS-Elastic-Beanstalk.md

 ~~~~
 #### Load Balancer settings
 - Under `Load Balancer` enable the secure port and select an available certificate.
-- Setup the listener on port 443
+- The balancer will listen on port 443 and proxy to port 80
 - Select `Enable load balancing...`

 NOTE: